 Like 1Q84, The Wind-Up Bird Chronicle beautifully illustrates Murakami’s Tokyo in all its 80s glory.
-Besides the Pacific Hotel (today, operating under the name Keikyu Ex Inn) I mentioned earlier, other real-life locations mentioned in Murakami’s best-known book include the Wako Building in Ginza, imperial Akasaka and various points of interest throughout Shinjuku.
+Besides the Pacific Hotel (today, operating under the name Keikyu Ex Inn) I mentioned earlier, other real-life locations mentioned in Murakami’s best-known book include the iconic Wako Building in Ginza, the nightlife and business hub of Akasaka and various points of interest throughout Shinjuku.

 Other Murakami Books

 If I’ve missed important real-life places in Murakami books you’ve read or loved, be sure to leave them in the comments section so I can include them in updates to this Murakami tour Japan post!
 I’ve tried to be thorough in this post but I’m only human (which is more than can be said for some of Murakami’s more off-the-wall characters!).